viamrobotics/docs/docs/fleet/cli.md

 {{% alert title="Important" color="note" %}}
 Keep these key values safe.
-Authenticating using a machine API key gives the authenticated CLI session full read and write access to your machine.
+Authenticating using a robot API key gives the authenticated CLI session full read and write access to your machine.
 {{% /alert %}}

-Once created, you can use the machine API key to authenticate future CLI sessions or to [connect to your machine with the SDK](/build/program/#authenticate).
+Once created, you can use the robot API key to authenticate future CLI sessions or to [connect to your machine with the SDK](/build/program/#authenticate).
-To switch to using a machine API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.
+To switch to using a robot API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.

 A location can have multiple API keys.